Towards Light-weight and Real-time Line Segment Detection: M-LSD for Line Segment Detection

 \subsection{SoL Augmentation}

 We propose Segments of Line segment (SoL) augmentation that increases the number of line segments with wider varieties of length for training.
-Learning line segments with center points and displacement vectors can be insufficient in certain circumstances where a line segment may be too long to manage within the receptive field size or the center points of two distinct line segments are too close to each other.
-To address these issues and provide auxiliary information to the TP representation, SoL explicitly splits line segments into multiple subparts with overlapping portions with each other.
+Learning line segments with center points and displacement vectors can be insufficient in certain circumstances where a line segment may be too long to manage within the receptive field size or the center points of two distinct line segments may be too close to each other.
+To address these issues and provide auxiliary information to the TP representation, SoL explicitly splits line segments into multiple subparts with overlapping portions of each other.
 An overlap between each split is enforced to preserve connectivity among the subparts.

-As described in Figure~\ref{fig:sol}, we compute $k$ internally dividing points ($l_0, l_1, l_2$) and separate the line segment $\overline{l_sl_e}$ into three subparts ($\overline{l_sl_1}$, $\overline{l_0l_2}$, $\overline{l_1l_e}$).
+As described in Figure~\ref{fig:sol}, we compute $k$ internally dividing points ($l_0, l_1, \cdots, l_k$) and separate the line segment $\overline{l_sl_e}$ into $k$ subparts ($\overline{l_sl_1}$, $\overline{l_0l_2}$, $\cdots$, $\overline{l_{k-1}l_e}$).
 Expressed in TP representation, each subpart is trained as if it is a typical line segment.
 The number of internally dividing points $k$ is determined by the length of the line segment as $k = \round{r(l)/(\mu/2)} - 1$, where $r(l)$ denotes the length of line segment $l$, and $\mu$ is the base length of subparts.
 Note that when $k \leq 1$, we do not split the line segment.
-The resulting length of each subpart can be shorter or longer than $\mu$, and we use $\mu= input\_size \times 0.125$.
-Loss functions $\mathcal L_{center}$ and $\mathcal L_{disp}$ for SoL maps are the same as Equation~\ref{eq:c_loss} and smooth L1 loss, respectively, when the ground truth is from subparts.
+The resulting length of each subpart can be similar to $\mu$ with small margins of error due to the rounding function \round{\cdot}, and we empirically set $\mu= input\_size \times 0.125$.
+The loss function of $\mathcal L_{SoL}$ follows the same configuration as $\mathcal L_{TP}$, while each subpart is treated as an individual line segment.
 Note that the line generation process is only done in TP maps, not in SoL maps.